FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

-The misguided often appear determined to normalize certain beliefs and values that are unsustainable, as they promote the primacy of human bonds based on the most arbitrary of choices, flimsy connections dependent on transient moods and tastes, which will produce an unsustainable society that resembles a house of cards that will collapse at the first sign of stress, while they discourage the formation of bonds based on what is enduring and solid such as family, tradition, or genetic predisposition based on millions of years of evolution.
+The misguided often appear determined to normalize certain beliefs and values that are unsustainable as they promote the primacy of human bonds based on the most arbitrary of choices, flimsy connections dependent on transient moods and tastes, which will produce an unsustainable society that resembles a house of cards that will collapse at the first sign of stress, while they discourage the formation of bonds based on what is enduring and solid such as family, tradition, or genetic predisposition based on millions of years of evolution.

 Value systems ultimately are about priorities and priorities are about preferences regarding the allocation of resources, so for utilitarian purposes the goal should be to maximize the productive motivational energy that is in harmony with that of others, given existing human propensities and abilities.

 Any set of rules that has been established for centuries almost invariably evolved under pressure from several competing considerations, most often involving the balancing of various risks, and the recognition by the overconfident and poorly informed of one such risk, without awareness of the others, often leads to well-meaning and simplistic proposals for radical changes in the rules that will likely lead to catastrophe.

 Maybe the most dangerous myth of the modern era is that if we catapult all the traditional beliefs that we find fault with, then we will inevitably find new beliefs that we will all naturally coalesce around that we can depend on to create a harmonious and healthy society, which ignores that far too much of the human condition and the physical universe is unknown for any new universal agreement on critical issues to be founded on objective and non-arbitrary science-based beliefs, at least not without great difficulty, and agreements based on arbitrary beliefs require the application of force, usually a far more destructive force than that of the force of inertia from tradition.